burcakotlu/JOA/docs/overview.rst

 	$ java -jar "path/to/joa.jar" -f "path/to/BEDFile1" "path/to/BEDFile2" . . . "path/to/BEDFileN"  > outputFileName

-* JOA GUI provides the overlappping intervals in the outputFileName provided by the user.
+* JOA GUI provides the overlappping intervals in the output file provided by the user.
-			   | ~path/to/providedFolder/outputFileName